sa-ne/openshift-github-actions/README.md

 This code is meant to show a low barrier to entry for automation in regards to deploying OpenShift and OpenShift components in AWS.
 Beware!
 Some jobs may not demonstrate best practices.
 ## How to use

 In order to use the workflows and actions, you must fork this repo first.
-A fork is required because you will need to secrets in order for the workflows to complete successfully.
+A fork is required because you will need to set secrets in order for the workflows to complete successfully.
 Only owners/administrators can edit secrets on repositories.

 ---
 #### Set security for Actions after creating a fork